 On the other hand, MOBAs and MMOs require players to quickly trigger abilities or even set up custom macros.
-For these games, mice like the Razer Naga Trinity or Logitech G502 Hero are ideal.
+For these games, mice like the Razer Naga are ideal.
 These mice have 11 or more buttons that can be programmed to do just about anything you need them to.
 This allows you to set up tons of macros, or even play MOBAs without using a keyboard at all.

 Do pro gamers use wireless mice?

 Some pro gamers do use wireless mice.
 The advancement in wireless technology has significantly reduced the gap in performance between wired and wireless mice.
 However, many professional gamers still prefer wired mice due to their consistent reliability and the absence of battery concerns.
 The choice often comes down to personal preference and the specific requirements of the game being played.

 Allegedly, CS: GO pros mosty commonly use the Logitech G Pro X Superlight.
 This preference is due to its ultra-lightweight design, ensuring swift and precise movements, which are critical in a fast-paced game like CS:GO.
 The mouse’s accuracy and reliability make it a top choice among professional gamers.